andrew-kemp/Win11ImagePrep/README.md

 ## Known Limitations

-- Only supports x64 Windows 11 ISOs and standard install.wim layout.
+- Only supports x64 and ARM Windows 11 ISOs and standard install.wim layout.
 - Requires at least 14GB USB drive.
 - Not designed for legacy BIOS (FAT32/UEFI only).
 - Some anti-virus or endpoint protection software may interfere with file operations.